 After the death of Ajay Singh in 1320 AD, Hammir Singh became the ruler of Mewar.
-After killing Munja Balecha (raider who was famous for plundering village and looting innocent people’s wealth), the king of Kantaliya people started respecting Hammir Singh.
+After killing Munja Balecha (a raider who was famous for plundering villages and looting innocent people’s wealth), the king of Kantaliya people started respecting Hammir Singh.

 The First Rana: Rise of Rana Hammir Singh

 With the rise of Hammir Singh Maldeo was worried about his throne and he decided to send a marriage proposal of his widow daughter Songari to Hammir Singh.